-If you or someone you care about was recently injured in this type of car accident, speak with a Clearwater personal injury lawyer at Roman & Gaynor today so that we can provide you with legal options for recovering maximum financial compensation.
+If you or someone you care about was recently injured in this type of accident, speak with a Clearwater car accident lawyer at Roman & Gaynor today so that we can provide you with legal options for recovering maximum financial compensation.

 Rear-end accidents can create a “domino effect” or chain-reaction.
 If the force of impact is great enough, the impacted vehicle could propel forward and hit the vehicle in front of them, and so on.
 This is a common cause of multi-vehicle accidents, particularly when vehicles are traveling at high speeds.

 This can also happen in some cases when multiple vehicles are stopped or are slowing down, but one vehicle is not paying attention to the change in traffic pattern and consequently rear-ends another vehicle, causing a chain reaction.

 - Failing to notice a change in traffic- When drivers are distracted, they can fail to notice when traffic is changing.
 For example, if a driver continues to travel at 75mph when the rest of traffic on the interstate has significantly slowed due to traffic, they may not be able to brake in enough time to avoid rear-ending another vehicle.